Frequently Asked Questions

 What is Salespeak.ai and what does it do?

-Salespeak.ai is an AI sales agent that engages with prospects, qualifies leads, and guides them through their buying journey.
-It interacts via web chat and email, learns from previous conversations, and provides actionable insights to optimize sales strategies.
-Source
+Salespeak.ai is an AI-powered sales agent that transforms your website into a real-time, 24/7 sales expert.
+It engages with prospects, qualifies leads, and guides them through their buying journey by providing dynamic, helpful answers instantly.
+It integrates with your CRM and learns from previous conversations to continuously improve. (source)

 What are the key features of Salespeak.ai?